 - Hagerstown Community College application

-- Program application known as the Supplemental Application for Selective Admissions Programs form

 - Current state license

 - Current ARRT certification

 - Current Health Care Provider CPR card

 - Satisfactory completion of a health examination record and all required tests and immunizations

+- Students must meet the Technical Standards for the medical imaging programs.

+- Students must not be out of the patient care environment for more than two years to be considered for admission.